kirknorth/continental-sample/README.md

 ![reference_object_trajectory.png'](reference_object_trajectory.png)

-The distributions of the trajectory differences and absolute differences between `aObject[32]` and the reference are both bimodal.
+The distributions of the trajectory differences and absolute differences between `aObject[32]` and the reference are both bimodal, indicating trajectory errors are dependent on at least one independent variable.
 The figure below was created by computing these difference fields and counting occurrences in 10 cm bins.
+Due to the bimodality, the mean and standard deviations reported in the plot should be ignored since they characterize the whole; rather a mean and standard deviation should be computed for each separate distribution.

 ![range_errors.png](./range_error.png)